-Select the start route option in the menu, and then select the route you want to navigate from the select route dialog.
+Select the start route option on the menu, and then details from the dialogs.

 Start navigating a route from the edit route dialog

 You can start navigating from the edit route dialog.
 Activate the dialog by:

 - Selecting the waypoint tool from the home page and then selecting the routes tab - Selecting the route details option from the menu